top of page

 • Create dementia-friendly spaces that reduce distress and agitation and promote safety, independence and wellbeing

-• Learn from Dementia Australia to foster engagement through familiar routines, sensory stimulation and personalised care approaches
+• Learn from Dementia Australia how to foster engagement through familiar routines, sensory stimulation and personalised care approaches

 Kaele Stokes, Executive Director, Services, Advocacy and Research, Dementia Australia